littlebizzy/slickstack/README.md

 While this shift is exciting, there is now a massive and growing disconnect between these emerging technologies and the humans that are expected to implement or benefit from them.
 Typical small business owners (SMBs), along with independent agencies or freelancers, now face a virtually impossible learning curve if they wish to maintain not only a competitive "webdev" edge, but even to keep up with basic standards in website security, etc.

 Telling these sorts of people to learn how to use Configuration Management (CM) tools like Ansible — or hire somebody who does — completely misses the point; it's the equivalent of telling someone who doesn't speak Spanish to go study Latin to better prepare for their exam, which happens to be tomorrow.
-Meanwhile, a cheeky student (e.g. Shopify) os waving at them from across the room trying to sell them the answers!
+Meanwhile, there's a cheeky student (e.g. Shopify) waving at them from across the room, trying to sell them the answers!

 IDEALISM / SHOWBOATING ####                  GRAND CANYON OF DISCONNECT                 PRAGMATISM / SIMPLICITY ####